risv1/pern-starter/README.md

 # PERN Starter

-Quick starter template for React, Express, Postgres and Shadcn
+Quick starter template for React, Express, Postgres and Shadcn and Drizzle ORM